linkeddatacenter/bigapi/README.md

 - **Inspirations and Foundations:** Draws inspiration from the W3C architecture, ARC42 architectural template, and the C4 model, built upon practical experience from numerous systems across various domains.
 - **Technology Agnostic:** Supports arbitrary technologies and tools, ensuring versatility across different projects and platforms.
 - **Process-Agnostic:** Completely independent of specific processes, making it well-suited for lean and agile development approaches.
-- **Open Source:** Available as open-source software and free to use in non-commercial situations.
+- **Open Source:** Available with  open-source license and free to use in non-commercial situations.
 Refer to our license page for more details.

 ## Philosophy Behind the Name